Snow-cannon/UMass-Pages/docs/milestone-1.md

 ## Functionality

 **UMass Spaces** will have a single page.
-The top will have a bar that, when clicked, opens a form that allows you to enter a new study area with all the associated information listed below.
-Underneath the bar is the search option.
+The top will have a bar that, when clicked, opens a form on the side that allows you to enter a new study area with all the associated information listed below.
+Underneath the bar is the search options.
 This will have another form that allows users to enter filters based on what they want in a study area.
 When they search it will show all the study areas that match those filters, creating a scrolling list underneath with the images and the descriptions of the associated areas.
-The user can then click on an area to see comments, write a comment, and see all associated information on that particular site to see if it's something they are interested in.
 I would like to add a 'search near me' option, but I believe that would be too difficult.
 If I have time, however, I might attempt it.

 Data for each site: